By now you’ve likely learned the bible wasn’t originally written in English. (Although good luck informing

 - They were amazed and ecstatic.

-Until recently I’ve transliterated everything on this blog, and left the original Hebrew, Aramaic, and Greek out. ’Cause foreign languages intimidate certain people.
-Throw some Hebrew-alphabet words on a page, and people flinch: “Oh no, he’s writing in Hebrew!
+Prior to 2019, I transliterated everything on TXAB, and left the original Hebrew, Aramaic, and Greek out. ’Cause foreign languages intimidate certain people.
+Throw some Hebrew-alphabet words on a page, and people flinch: “Argh, he’s writing in Hebrew!
 I can’t possibly read that.
 I can’t possibly read anything he’s written; he’ll get too technical for me.”
 I know; to many of you this sounds ridiculous.
-But I assure you people really do get that way.
+But I assure you people really freak out that way.
 And I didn’t wanna alienate readers.

-I’ve lately come to realize in so doing, I’m accommodating people’s irrational fears.
+I then came to realize in so doing, I’ve accommodated people’s irrational fears.
 And shouldn’t.
 Such fears are wholly inappropriate for Christians.
 If foreign languages freak you out, you need to get over it.
 Need to.
-It ruins your ability to share Jesus with foreigners—and with anybody who has compassion for foreigners.
-You know, like Jesus,
+It kills your compassion for foreigners, and ruins your ability to share Jesus with them.
+You realize Jesus

-True, ancient Hebrew and Greek is not modern Hebrew and Greek.
+Obviously I’m going with the way modern Greek speakers say it.
+True, ancient Hebrew, Greek, and Aramaic is not modern Hebrew, Greek, and Syriac.
 Doesn’t matter.
-Today’s native speakers have the pronunciation way closer than Americans do.
-And for the most part Americans aren’t even trying to get the pronunciation right.
-They’re just repeating the way they heard other Christians and scholars say it.
-They’re following the crowd.
-Even if they learned how to pronounce these languages properly in seminary; even if they grew up in Israel or Greece!
+Today’s native speakers pronounce it way closer than Americans do.
+And for the most part Americans aren’t even trying to get the pronunciation right—we just repeat the way we heard other Christians say it.
+We follow the crowd.
+Even if we learned to pronounce these languages properly in seminary; even if we grew up in Israel or Greece!
 That’s just how corrupting peer pressure can be.

 I strive for accuracy.
 So should we all.
 So I’ll include my transliteration scheme here, for transparency’s sake.
 And of course you can compare it with your favorite Greek or Hebrew dictionaries… including the mangled way they sometimes pronounce these words, which likewise bear no relation to how native speakers properly do it.